EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Evaluation

 XL-Sum~\citep{hasan-etal-2021-xl} is a large-scale multilingual abstractive summarization dataset that covers 44 languages.
 To evaluate the quality of the generated summaries, we use ROUGE-L~\citep{lin-2004-rouge} and BERTScore~\citep{zhang2019bertscore} as evaluation metrics.
 ROUGE-L measures the longest common subsequence (LCS) between the reference and generated summaries.
 Recall and precision are calculated by dividing the LCS length by the reference length and the generated summary length, respectively.
 An F-score is then used to combine these two aspects into a single metric.
 BERTScore computes the semantic similarity between summaries by leveraging contextual embeddings from pre-trained language models.
 Specifically, we use the \texttt{bert-base-multilingual-cased}\footnote{\url{https://huggingface.co/google-bert/bert-base-multilingual-cased}} model for BERTScore to accommodate multiple languages.

 The evaluation results are presented in \Cref{tab:xlsum}, we observe that our model, EMMA-500, performs comparably to other Llama2-based models like TowerInstruct Llama 2 7B.
+Comparing with recent advances, our EMMA-500 gets slightly better performance than Llama 3 and Gemma.
 While EMMA-500 shows strength in certain language categories, it does not significantly outperform these models overall.
 This suggests that, although EMMA-500 is effective in multilingual summarization tasks, there is room for improvement to achieve more consistent performance across all languages.
 It is also important to note that this test set includes only 44 languages, limiting the evaluation of EMMA-500's capabilities in low-resource languages.